 MM: I wouldn’t say it directly influences my art as I don’t paint it or makes prints of Saskatoon but I would say that it influences me as I find ways to bring my art to the community.
 The recent installation of thousands of paper dandelions “Context is Everything” at The Brute (former STC bus depot).
 Meridian Development in Downtown Saskatoon was influenced by my wanting the people of Saskatoon to have something safe to do during COVID.
-The exhibition was only viewable from outside.
+The exhibition was only viewable from the outside.

 Paper Dandelions at The Brute in Saskatoon.
 Life-size paper dandelions.
 Ink on various papers, silkscreen and linocut techniques]